 “Would you sign my copy of the book for me?” she asked.

 Arnie signed it.
-And we learned that she always did this to other actors making their Broadway debuts.
+And we learned that she always did this to actors making their Broadway debuts.

-While that was unusual, the history of the production was not rare; it closed quickly, Bad reviews.
+While that was unusual, the history of the production was not rare; it closed quickly.
+Bad reviews.
 Four performances only.

-As far as I can tell from on-line research Arnie was in only one other Broadway show The World of Sholom Aleichem 16 years later.
+As far as I can tell from on-line research Arnie was in only one other Broadway show, The World of Sholom Aleichem, 16 years later.
 Wow!
 He hung in there.
 Evidently he also had off-Broadway roles in 1967 and 1976.
 One ran for five performances, the other for 12.

 That’s how I started hearing the Boston tapes.
-One of the program hosts was a guy with a deep. rich voice, Joe Marzano, who sounded like he knew what he was talking about.
-There was also nasel-voiced John Adams, the program director.
+One of the program hosts was a guy with a deep, rich voice, Joe Marzano, who sounded like he knew what he was talking about.
+There was also nasal-voiced John Adams, the program director.
 And there was a woman!
-Women didn’t host radio programs in the 1950s, although the NBC network feature Monitor did have “Miss Monitor” give breathy (i.e. sexy) weather forecasts.
+Women didn’t host radio programs in the 1950s, although the NBC network feature Monitor did have “Miss Monitor” give breathy (i.e., sexy) weather forecasts.
 This WBCN program host wasn’t doing sexy shtick.
 She had some sort of English accent and when she said her name it sounded as if she was mumbling: “Nrml Dnyr.”
 Later, when I met Marzano, he said that she was East Indian and named Nirmal Daniere.

 When a long piece of music was airing on those days, the timing being clear on a cue-sheet, I sometimes strolled down one flight of stairs to a radio station that looked like a radio station, not a storage room and hobby shop for engineers.
 That was WBAI.
-With an attractive receptionist who spoke with an English accent…such accents for women receptionists were thought cool then…and well-lit offices, double-glass windowed studios, air conditioning.
+With an attractive receptionist who spoke with an English accent…such accents for women receptionists were thought cool then…and well-lit offices, double-glass-windowed studios, air conditioning.
 A pot of fresh coffee on a hot plate.
 Sometimes I’d hear them featuring jazz.
 Or modern concert music.
 Or comedy records.
 Or plays.
 Well-dressed Les Davis and Sid Shepherd hosted such shows.
 I wished I could be there instead of upstairs running tapes

 Eventually, if fact, I would be on the air on WBAI, a few years after owner Louis Schweitzer donated it to Pacifica Radio.
 Les and Sid?
 Gone, of course.
 The old ownership/format change thing.